 The Lifespan/Brown Criminal Justice Research Training Program

-Supplemental education on issues unique to justice-involved populations including the ethics and practice of conducting research in criminal justice settings; the epidemiology and treatment of HIV, substance abuse disorders, and associated comorbidities including HCV in justice-involved populations; barriers to optimal treatment outcomes in this population; innovative research strategies including the Seek, Test, Treat, and Retain (STTR) strategy to control the HIV and HCV epidemics among justice-involved populations; and relevant community and implementation science research methods and strategies.
+- Supplemental education on issues unique to justice-involved populations including: the ethics and practice of conducting research in criminal justice settings; the epidemiology and treatment of HIV, substance use disorders, and associated comorbidities including HCV in justice-involved populations; barriers to optimal treatment outcomes in this population; innovative research strategies to control the HIV and HCV epidemics and opioid crisis among justice-involved populations; and relevant community engagement and implementation science research methods and strategies.

 This training program does not provide direct stipends nor salary support for participants.
-Resources are available to support: participation in educational opportunities including associated travel, room, and board; pilot projects; and attendance at relevant conferences and scientific meetings.
+Resources are available to support: participation in educational opportunities including registration fees and associated travel, room, and board expenses; pilot research projects; and dissemination activities including attendance at relevant conferences and scientific meetings.

 PROGRAM ELIGIBILITY: Five early-career research scientists from the United States and Puerto Rico will be enrolled in the training program annually.
 Junior faculty, postdoctoral fellows, and exceptional predoctoral candidates are welcome to apply.
 The program is limited to U.S. citizens.

-APPLICATION PROCESS: For more information or to inquire about applying, please contact firstname.lastname@example.org.
-Our new online application portal will launch soon.
+APPLICATION PROCESS: Our online application portal can be accessed by clicking the button below here.
+For more information or to inquire about applying, please contact email@example.com.

 You can make a difference.
 Signup for our newsletter and receive automatic updates on the latest research and innovation affecting change for prisoner health.